slimtoolkit/slim/README.md

 ## CURRENT STATE

-It WORKS with the sample Node.js, Python, Ruby and Java images (built from `sample/apps`).
+It works pretty well with the sample Node.js, Python, Ruby and Java images (built from `sample/apps`).
 More testing needs to be done to see how it works with other images.

 Sample images (built with the standard Ubuntu 14.04 base image):